caseynbrock/finite-square-well-demo/README.md

 ### Known Issues

-Running a large number of animations simultaneously will bog down computer because each is run in a separate thread.
+Running a large number of animations simultaneously will bog down computer because each animation is run in a separate thread.
 Each animation is called using subprocess, which isn't ideal but was the quickest way to run an arbitrary number of simultaneous animations in separate windows.

 ## Authors